attainu-falcon/falcon-course-module/coding-challenges/README.md

 **Hints:**
 1. You know how to check a number is prime or not.
 Doing the same for numbers from 1 to 100 is easy.
 2. If you have solved the problem using the first method above, please read about 'Sieve of Eratosthenes'.
 It is a very efficient way to find all prime numbers upto `n`.
 And it is a common interview task to implement the same.
 Try and see if you can solve the program using that algorithm.

+### Day 2

+Given a 32-bit signed integer, reverse digits of an integer.

+Example 1:

+Input: 123
+Output: 321

+Example 2:

+Input: -123
+Output: -321

+Example 3:

+Input: 120
+Output: 21

+Rules:
+1. No conversion to string and back please.

+This is one of the most common number related question asked in interviews according to TopCoder and LeetCode.

+### Day 3

+Write a Javascript function that finds the missing numbers in an array of integers from 1 to N, where N being the largest number in the array.

+Examples:
+`findMissing( [1, 2, 4, 5, 6] )` should return `[3]` as `3` is the missing number in the series.
+`findMissing( [1, 2, 3, 4, 5, 6, 7, 9, 11, 12, 13, 14, 15] )` should return `[8, 10]` as both of them are missing the series.

+You can assume that the input array is sorted and does not contain any duplicates.